 When you are communicating verbally, the tone of your voice matters a lot.
-Voice creates a major impact on your listeners and also acts as a key factor that decides how good your listeners get connected with you.
-Communicating in a harsh and annoying tone is likely to put a negative impact on your listener and in worst-case scenarios, results in conflicts.
+Voice creates a major impact on your listeners and also acts as a key factor that decides how well your listeners connect with you.
+Communicating in a harsh and annoying tone is likely to have a negative impact on your listener and in worst-case scenarios, results in conflicts.
 You need to make sure that the tone of your voice is gentle, confident, educating, and should imply that you are also willing to listen.

 Conversations influenced by your emotions are ineffective and are likely to bring in undesired outcomes, especially in the office environment.
 You need to think and communicate logically while keeping your emotions aside.
 Most decisions that are guided by emotions are likely to be the ones that you regret later.
 It’s quite difficult but you need to resist your emotions from taking over your logical thinking.